Udiknedormin/NimContracts/README.md

     Contracts does not, it's a high-level library.
   * Contra defines some immutability-related tools.
     Contracts does not, it's programming style-agnostic.
+* support
+  * Both Contra and Contracts fully suppor compile-time execution (`{.compiletime.}` and `static`)
+  * Contra seems to have problems for JavaScript target on Nim >1.0.
+    Contracts supports all of it features on JavaScript target.
+  * Contra seems to have problems for NimScript target on Nim > 1.0.
+    Contracts supports its basic features on NimScript target ("old/previous values" feature cannot be used though).

 #### FAQ